-- pensions calculated on the basis of service, accrual rate and pensionable salary, and is subject to a limitation of 66 2/3 % of final pensionable earnings. - death benefit equal to 3 months basic earnings at time of retirement and a lump sum benefit paid on death in service equivalent to four (4) year's salaries plus COLA. - disability benefit equal to 60% of pensionable earnings at time of disability for a fixed period, but not after age 60. - Spousal benefit of 50% of the pension the pensioner was in receipt of at the time of retirement and 65% for Trinmar pensioners after guaranteed period expires.
+- pensions calculated on the basis of service, accrual rate and pensionable salary, and is subject to a limitation of 66 2/3 % of final pensionable earnings.
+Upon retirement, the member has an option of either 100% monthly pension or 75% reduced monthly pension plus a tax-free lump sum.
+The pension is guaranteed for 15 years and payable for the lifetime of the member; - Death after retirement benefit equal to a lump sum of 3 months pensionable basic earnings at time of retirement; - Death in service benefit of refund of contributions plus interest in addition to four (4) times member's annual pensionable earnings at the time of death; - Disability benefit equal to 60% of pensionable earnings at time of disability for a fixed period, but not after age 60; - Spousal benefit of 50% of the pension the pensioner was in receipt of at the time of retirement and 65% for Trinmar pensioners after guaranteed period expires.

-A full independent actuarial valuation of the Plans was carried out as at September 30, 2010 and revealed that the funding level of the PEPP was 107% whilst that of the SPP was 154%.
-The aggregate market value of assets of the former Plans that now form the PEPP stood at \$7,408,500 as at September 30, 2010 while that of the SPP stood at \$1,396,500.
+A full independent actuarial valuation of the Plans was carried out as at 2010 September 30 and revealed that the funding level of the PEPP was 107% whilst that of the SPP was 154%.
+The aggregate market value of assets of the former Plans that now form the PEPP stood at \$7,408,500 as at 2010 September 30 while that of the SPP stood at \$1,396,500.